 - Disclosure to the alleged victim of a crime of violence, such as information from disciplinary proceedings.

 - Only when found in violation, and only for crimes of violence — release of name, sanction and outcome can be made to anyone.

 Process to Request Inspection, Review, or Correction of Student Records

-Students should submit to the Assistant Vice President of Enrollment Management or College Registrar, written requests that identify the record(s) they wish to inspect.
+Students should submit to the Associate Vice President of Enrollment and Retention or College Registrar, written requests that identify the record(s) they wish to inspect.
 The Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 The College must comply with a request to inspect and review records within 45 days of the receipt of a request.